Sister Susan B. Bartholomew

 Susan Bartholomew is the only member of the Bartholomew family represented in this photo gallery.
 But she did not come to the Shakers alone.
 In 1826 her mother, Judith, her older sister, Diadema, and Susan all became part of the Enfield Shaker community and spent the rest of their lives as Enfield Shaker sisters.

 The historical record of the Bartholomew women is slim, but Judith’s conversion narrative describes the missionary activity that brought mother and daughters to Enfield.

-A simple note that Susan wrote to a Mt.
-Lebanon sister in the 1860s speaks volumes about her commitment to her faith, her love of Shaker spirituals, and the warmth of her personality.
+A simple note that Susan wrote to a Mount Lebanon sister in the 1860s speaks volumes about her commitment to her faith, her love of Shaker spirituals, and the warmth of her personality: